alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 Below gives brief information on how to amend/build the game.

+## Requirements

+Note that some scripts require the NonConvexMeshCollider Asset, which is available on the Unity Store.

 ## Scenes

-### Names
+### Naming
 * `Main` class contains names of various non-testing scenes which need referencing in scripts.
 If names of any of the non-test scenes are changed, make sure they are also updated here. `first_scene_name` is also set here which defines which scene is opened first.

 * Scene file names should contain task abbreviation --  sv, pq and comp tasks are shared scenes.
 Currently these aren't distinguished.
 Main.cs handles which scenes are done for which task.

-Also, for the feature extraction when adding new scenes, need to rerun scene_info script, then commonsense properties python script and then feature calculation (see Feature Extraction)

 ### Adding Objects
-Setting at rest: Physics is dealt with by MeshObject class in set_objects_at_rest.cs.
+* Setting at rest: Physics is dealt with by MeshObject class in set_objects_at_rest.cs.
 Some objects names will need adding to attributes of this class if adding new objects

-Make sure to not share naming of objects eg. "box" issue as may want to have different physics properties
+* Make sure to not share naming of objects eg. "box" issue as may want to have different physics properties

-Object names should be distinguished by using brackets as clean names are made by finding the first "("
+* Object names should be distinguished by using brackets as clean names are made by finding the first "("

-Don't use red or green objects
+* Don't use red or green objects

 ### Object Tags
-* MainCamera: There should be one camera in each scene given the tag "MainCamera"
+* `MainCamera`: There should be one camera in each scene given the tag "MainCamera"
 * `ground`:
 * `figure`:
 * `figureground`: